My Mortar and Pestle

-There were all these smiling faces of happy cooks and writers, presumably whisking things up in their kitchens, chopping away at chocolate and toasted nuts, and spinning salads around and around and around.
-And talking about it!
-Why no one bothered to ask me is anyone’s guess.
+In those days, when those kinds of articles were written, there were all sorts of smiling faces of happy cooks and writers, presumably whisking things up in their kitchens, chopping away at chocolate and toasted nuts, and spinning salads around and around and around.
+Why no one back then bothered to ask me is anyone’s guess.

-And after over twenty years, it finally dawned on my that I don’t have to sit by the phone one more afternoon waiting for the phone to ring.
+After over twenty years, it finally dawned on my that I don’t have to sit by the phone one more afternoon waiting for the phone to ring.
 I can bypass the middle man, or woman, and tell you right here.
-I will be silenced no longer!

-While love my standing electric mixer and my professional-quality pots and pans, the one tool that’s irreplaceable in my cuisine is my mortar & pestle.
-When I moved to France, I wanted one of those jumbo models from Provence, glazed with a brilliant-yellow sheen and a stubby wooden pestle, obviously used by many a cook over the decades.
-But nowadays if you see one of those, it’s likely to cost hundreds of euros at an antiquaire.
+While love my stand mixer and my professional-quality pots and pans, the one tool that’s irreplaceable in my kitchen is my granite mortar & pestle.
+When I moved to France, I wanted one of those jumbo models from Provence, glazed with a brilliant-yellow sheen and a stubby wooden pestle, obviously used by many French cooks over the decades.
+But nowadays if you see one of those, it’s likely to cost hundreds of euros at an antique shop

 So one day I was shopping in Chinatown in Paris and came upon a shelf of mortar & pestles that cost around 15€ ($20) I lugged one all the way home on the Métro.
 (You may remember my sordid search?)
 And I’ve never regretted the pain of hauling it up and down all those underground stairs and sub-Parisian passageways one bit.
 Although at the time I thought I was sure to drop it and cause a scene during rush hour.
 When a friend saw mine, he said, “Why didn’t you pick one up for me too?”
 Uh…yeah, right.